 If you have accidentally deleted an important photo or video from your Android device, chances are you want to recover it.
 When you delete a file, the system only deletes the information relating to its location on the device memory.
 A deleted file can be recovered once the memory space it occupies has not been overwritten by new data.
 Continue reading to discover how to recover deleted photos on an Android phone's internal memory

-.
-While there are several online tutorials explaining how to root your Android smartphone or tablet, they are to be performed at your own risk
+Warning: This procedure only works on rooted Android devices.
+While there are several online tutorials explaining how to root your Android smartphone or tablet, they are to be performed at your own risk.

 Open DiskDigger and select the partition (internal memory) where the photos or videos were stored: